It's alive: NASA powers up first Mars helicopter during Perseverance rover's space flight

 If Ingenuity is a success, it could help open the skies on other worlds.

-Discuss: It's alive: NASA powers up first Mars helicopter as it travels through space
+Discuss: NASA powers up first Mars helicopter, Ingenuity, as it travels through space

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.